tech-talks-org/.github/profile/README.md

 # Tech Talks Org Manifesto
+> 💡 _"It’s not about how much you know, but how much you can share with others."_
+>
 ## 1. Peer Collaboration Over Resource Overload

 We commit to sharing tools, experiences, and best practices so that everyone can learn and apply useful concepts—without drowning in an endless stream of links, articles, and tools that no one has time to follow.